-The actual dimensions of a 4x4 post are actually 3 1/2 inches by 3 1/2 inches, not 4 1/2 inches by 4 1/2 inches as is the case with other dimensional timber.
+These posts usually undergo pressure treatment to withstand various outside applications and to enable the post to be planted partially buried in the ground.
+Sidenote, the actual dimensions of a 4x4 post are actually 3 1/2 inches by 3 1/2 inches, not 4 1/2 inches by 4 1/2 inches, as is the case with other dimensional timber.

 Ways To Cut A 4x4 Post